Updated - 30th November 2018

-Outstanding VAT is treated in exactly the same way as any other debt a company owes.
-Should the company enter liquidation without the required funds in the business to pay the VAT liability, it will simply be written off and the director will be free to walk away.
+Outstanding VAT is treated in exactly the same way as any other unsecured debt a company owes.
+Should a company enter liquidation without the required funds or realisable assets in the business to pay the VAT liability, it is likely to be written off by HMRC.

 When it comes to creditors receiving payment following the liquidation of a debtor, there is a strict hierarchy when it comes to who is first in line to receive the proceeds from the process.
 Your insolvency practitioner will facilitate the whole process of realising assets, from valuing through to the selling and eventually the distribution of the proceeds.